United Nations General Assembly Resolution 2758 (XXVI)

-The United Nations General Assembly Resolution 2758, titled Restoration of the lawful rights of the People's Republic of China in the United Nations, was passed in response to the United Nations General Assembly Resolution 1668 that required any change in China's representation in the UN be determined by a two-thirds vote referring to Article 18 of the UN Charter.
-The resolution, passed on 25 October 1971, recognized the People's Republic of China (PRC) as "the only legitimate representative of China to the United Nations" and removed "the representatives of Chiang Kai-shek" (referring to the then Kuomintang regime as the dominant party in the Republic of China, whose central government had retreated to Taiwan from the mainland) from the United Nations.
+United Nations General Assembly Resolution 2758, titled Restoration of the lawful rights of the People's Republic of China in the United Nations, was adopted on 25 October 1971 to change China's representation in the UN.
+It recognized the People's Republic of China (PRC) as the only legitimate representative of China to the United Nations, and expelled "the representatives of Chiang Kai-shek" (referring to the then Kuomintang regime as the dominant party in the Republic of China, whose government had retreated to Taiwan from the mainland) from the United Nations.

-In the 2020s, disputes over the interpretation of the resolution have arisen, with Taiwan, the United States, Canada, the European Union, United Kingdom and Australia disagreeing with the PRC's interpretation about conflating the resolution with its one China principle and using it against Taiwan's right of participation in international organizations.
+In the 2020s, disputes over the interpretation of the resolution have arisen, with the United States, Canada, the European Union, United Kingdom, Australia, and Taiwan itself disagreeing with the PRC's interpretation about conflating the resolution with its one China principle and using it against Taiwan's right of participation in international organizations.

 Background

 The Republic of China (ROC) was founded in 1912 in mainland China, and expanded its jurisdiction to Taiwan in 1945.
 In 1945, it became one of the 51 original member states of the United Nations, which was created in 1945.
 At that time, however, it was embroiled in civil war: the ruling Chinese Nationalist Party, or Kuomintang, was fighting troops led by the Chinese Communist Party (CCP).
 This lasted until 1949, when Mao Zedong proclaimed the People's Republic of China (PRC) in Beijing and the Nationalists retreated to Taiwan, from which the Empire of Japan had withdrawn in 1945 and to which it would in 1951 renounce all right, title and claim.
-By January 1950 the PRC was in control of mainland China but was unable to capture Taiwan, Penghu, Matsu or Kinmen, and thus these remained Kuomintang-ruled.
+By January 1950 the PRC was in control of mainland China but was unable to capture Taiwan, Penghu, Kinmen or Matsu, and thus these remained Kuomintang-ruled.

-Although the ROC government continuously claimed that it would one day return to its mainland, by the 1970s, an increasing number of UN members became aware that this government no longer represented the hundreds of million people who lived on the mainland.
+Although the ROC government continuously claimed that it would one day return to its mainland, by the 1970s, an increasing number of UN members became aware that this government no longer represented the hundreds of millions of people who lived on the mainland.
 The PRC claimed to be the successor government of the ROC, while the Kuomintang in Taiwan championed the continued existence of the Republic of China.
 Both claimed to be the only legitimate Chinese government, and each refused to maintain diplomatic relations with countries that have recognized the other.

-The ROC continued to represent China in the UN until Resolution 2758 was passed.
+Between 1950 and 1970, several votes were held regarding the PRC and UN membership, but the votes did not pass.
+The ROC continued to represent China in the UN until Resolution 2758.
+In addition, the ROC had signed and ratified the Vienna Convention on Diplomatic Relations on April 18, 1961 and December 19, 1969 respectively.
+However, by the late 1960s, concerns regarding human rights had rapidly surged, turning the tables of the situation.
+It was now the ROC government that was becoming increasingly isolated, while China's communist regime slowly abandoned its ostracism.